Citrus Zest

 Good Pairings

-Citrus zest adds brightness to honey's floral sweetness, creating complex flavor in dressings and bakes
+Citrus zest adds brightness to vanilla's warmth, creating balanced flavor in pastries and creams

 Fennel's subtle licorice notes harmonize with citrus aromatics in both sweet and savory applications